Lea Michele Says Boyfriend Zandy Reich Got Ryan Murphy's Seal of Approval

 Lea Michele's new beau has gotten the ultimate seal of approval: Ryan Murphy.
 Michele, who is starring in ABC's The Mayor, told E!
 News' Giuliana Rancic that Zandy Reich recently was with the Glee co-creator.

 "I was here with Ryan Murphy yesterday.
 So Ryan is like my family…one of the greatest friends in the world that I have, so when my boyfriend got the seal of approval from Ryan Murphy, that's it.
 Yeah, my parents, friends, whatever, but Ryan Murphy, done deal seals the deal," Michele told E!
-News.
+News at the 2017 Emmys.

 In The Mayor, Michele plays the chief of staff to a small town mayor, Courtney Rose, who runs for office as a way to promote his rap career.
 And he wins.